CAMP OPERATION AND POLICIES

 Campers should bring bedding/sleeping bag & pillow, towels/washcloth, shampoo, soap, toothbrush, toothpaste, toiletries, money for snacks & souvenirs, swimming clothes, and proper attire.
 For services, bring a Bible (King James) and pen.

 Services are the main focus at HHBC.
 We have with exciting, camp-feel songs, have a choir special from our youth staff, and engage fully in a message from God’s Word.
 We then invite the young people to respond in an invitation, where counselors are ready to help.
 Our desire is for souls to be saved and Christians to be revived.

 Our motto is “It is easier to build boys and girls than to repair men and women.”
 HHBC exists to instill Bible truths/values and the Gospel of Jesus Christ in the hearts of young people and adults.
 The Bible is primarily given through the preaching services.
 We strive to do so in a compassionate and loving manner, never demeaning or demanding.

 Thank you for your help in this important area.
-We do understand that complexity of a dress standard and that churches/individuals may have standards and views different from ours.
+We do understand the complexity of a dress standard and that churches/individuals may have standards and views different from ours.
 We feel the following will help to give a successful camp week.